rogerlew/rangesat-biomass/dev_notes.md

 in `/geodata/nas/landsat/zumwalt/<year>`

-## Workflow for processing Zumwalt scenes
+## Workflow for processing new scenes for Zumwalt (Adding a new year)

 ### 1. Acquire clean Landsat 7 / 8 / 9 Collection 2 scenes from Earth Explorer

 - Done manually to visual inspect cloud cover on the Zumwalt
+- Just acquire 043208 scenes.
+These fully cover the Zumwalt area.
+There are row/paths that intersect the Zumwalt but if you get both for the same date the api can get confused.
+- There is some alpha support for merging row/paths from the same satellite and date.

 ### 2. Download scenes to server